Cystocele Repair

 • Reduction of Complications: Minimizes kidney problems and organ prolapse.

-Procedure of Cystocele Repair
+Cystocele Repair Surgery Procedure

 The specific surgical approach for cystocele repair may vary depending on the severity of the prolapse, the patient's overall health, and the surgeon's expertise.
 Here is an overview of the commonly performed procedures: